igorkapusniak0/Marine-Environment-Monitoring-System/README.md

 2. Correct libraries need to be imported.
 3. Data collected needs to be printed to serial.
 4. (Optional) if sensor needs room another disk should be 3D printed.
+5. Set up a channel on Thingspeak for recieving new data.
-5. Set up callbacks from the Sigfox Backend to Thingspeak and InfluxDB (give it an appropriate tag that differs from temp) / The Python should not need to change as the data is inserted dynamically based on the key specified in the callback.
+6. Set up callbacks from the Sigfox Backend to Thingspeak and InfluxDB (give it an appropriate key that differs from 'temp') The Python script should not need to change (unless the data needs to be modified in some way) as the data is inserted dynamically based on the key specified in the callback.